U.S. House vote to expand federal firefighters benefits seen as step toward parity - NewsBreak

 The bill, he said, “is a first step towards a much larger goal of making the wildland fire industry into a career industry on par with municipal fire departments.”

-The post U.S. House vote to expand federal firefighters benefits seen as step toward parity appeared first on New Jersey Monitor .
+The post U.S. House vote to expand federal firefighters benefits seen as step toward parity appeared first on Georgia Recorder .

 Comments / 0